lucasgdb/useful-dev-tools/web-tools.md

 [Wappalyzer](https://www.wappalyzer.com) | Identify technology used on websites.
 [Web Resizer](http://webresizer.com/resizer/) | Make photos faster.
 (Step 1)
 [Whats.new](https://whats.new/) | .new is a domain name extension that serves as quick link shortcuts for common web tools used my developers and non-developers alike. whats.new lists these shortcuts.
+[Whatsmydns.net](https://www.whatsmydns.net/) | Allows you to quickly check whether your DNS records have propagated by performing a DNS lookup using multiple servers around the world.
 [Windframe](https://www.devwares.com/windframe/) | A tool to rapidly build and prototype stunning websites using Tailwind CSS [Wokwi Arduino simulator](https://wokwi.com/) | An online simulator which allows you to connect various Arduino boards with components in a circuit without needing any physical components.
 [Write PHP Online](http://www.writephponline.com/) | Simple free website that allows you to execute PHP code.